Manhattan Bridge: 1990s

+2000s

+By 2001, it was estimated that the renovations had cost $500 million to date, including $260 million for the west side and another $175 million for the east side.
+At the time, the NYCDOT had set a January 2004 deadline for the renovation.
+The eastern upper roadway was closed for a renovation starting in 2002.
+The original pedestrian walkway on the west side of the bridge was reopened in June 2001, having been closed for 20 years.
+It was shared with bicycles until late summer 2004, when a dedicated bicycle path was opened on the east side of the bridge.
+The bike path was poorly signed, leading to cyclist and pedestrian conflicts.
+By the time work on the bridge was completed in 2004, the final cost of the renovation totaled $800 million.
+The lower-level roadway was then renovated between 2004 and 2008.

 The arch and colonnade had also become deteriorated, having become covered with graffiti and dirt.
 The enclosed plaza within the colonnade had been used as a parking lot by the New York City Police Department, while the only remaining portion of the large park surrounding the arch and colonnade, at Canal and Forsyth Streets, had accumulated trees.
 The arch and colonnade themselves had open joints in the stonework, as well as weeds, bushes, and small trees growing at their top.
 The arch and colonnade were restored starting in the late 1990s, with the restoration being completed in April 2001 for $11 million.
 The project entailed cleaning the structures and installing 258 floodlights.

-21st century

-The original pedestrian walkway on the south side of the bridge was reopened after 40 years in June 2001.
-It was shared with bicycles until late summer 2004, when a dedicated bicycle path was opened on the north side of the bridge.
-The northern bridge bike path is notable for poor signage that leads to cyclist and pedestrian conflicts.
-By the time work on the bridge was completed in 2004, the final cost of the renovation totaled $800 million.
-The lower-level roadway was then renovated between 2004 and 2008.